6.6. Natural Language Processing#

 !pip install wordfreq

-If you want to look up the frequency of a certain word in your language, try wordfreq.
+If you need to check the frequency of a word in 36 different languages, wordfreq is an excellent tool.

-wordfreq supports 36 languages. wordfreq even covers words that appear at least once per 10 million words.
+It even covers words that occur as infrequently as once per 10 million words.

 import matplotlib.pyplot as plt